RedHatWorkshops/openshiftv3-advanced-workshop/Create S2I image.md

 ### Step 9 Create ImageStream

 Create a json ImageStream file with the following content.
 Edit to make sure your image name matches with what you noted in the previous step.
 Let us name it as `lighttpd-rhel-is.json`.
+Also make sure that the `namespace` is pointing to your project name (`s2itest-UserName`)

 ```
 {